 My superpower is being able to get to sleep wherever I am.
 Trains, planes, Minions films, I can tell myself to go to sleep and I do.
 What I can’t do lately, is stay asleep.
 I wake each night around 4am.
-And I wake with a jolt, and it is without fail the same thought … Continue reading What I think about at 4am.”
+And I wake with a jolt, and it is without fail the same thought … Continue reading What I think about at 4am.

 Month: April 2017

 "Well if she had tried everything, then that was the time to bring in someone with some more expertise." ...said the rather sound, very experienced, occupational therapist (OT).
 Peter's Year 1 teacher had told me that she had tried "Lots of carrot and lots of stick" and that "Nothing worked".
 Peter's OT was intuitive, inquisitive, child-led … Continue reading Wise Words

 Initially Peter wanted: to be believed by his teachers; some minor (mostly free) accommodations at school; the school staff to work with the NHS staff who: were appropriately skilled, had thoroughly assessed him and were willing to give their time for free to help them to think about these minor accommodations; school staff to learn … Continue reading They’re not asking for much..